Grab bar: Styles

 While the ADA guidelines provide specifics on the placement of grab bars in public locations, they do not require a specific style.
-The British Doc M regulations specify a minimum contrast between bars and background.
+The regulations set out in Approved Document M specify a minimum contrast between bars and background.
 Many public facilities opt for the cheapest grab bars, which usually have an institutional look.
-However, grab bars are actually available in many styles, finishes and colors.
-Manufacturers have begun to understand the need to blend in with home decor, offering grab bars that have style and pizazz.
+However, grab bars are actually available in many styles, finishes and colours.
+Manufacturers have begun to understand the need to blend in with home décor and now offer products to this end.
 For the home, grab bars do not need to be ADA compliant, but those guidelines should be considered.
 In addition to straight grab bars, there are fold-out bars, those that clamp onto the side of the bathtub, L-shaped, U-shaped and corner grab bars.
 Grab bars are also made with built in LED lighting and can come in many different colours.

 In industry and construction

 Horizontal and vertical grab bars (white) on the sides of British railroad brake vans.